J4n-M44rt3n/Squeeze-a-ball/Documentation.md

 ## Credits

-In no particular order:<BR>
+In no particular order, the following wonderful people helped by their lively discussions and specific contributions:<BR><BR>
-Mireia Parets for graphic design and interface design<BR>
+Mireia Parets worked on the graphic design and interface design<BR>
-Bugra Yildiz for software development<BR>
+Bugra Yildiz worked on the software<BR>
-Paulien Melis for knitting the actual sensors<BR>
+Paulien Melis knitted the actual sensors<BR>
-Winston Mendeszoon for sensor research<BR>
+Winston Mendeszoon researched sensors<BR>
-Anna Pelgrim for interface design and user scenarios<BR>
+Anna Pelgrim worked on interface design and user scenarios<BR>
-Jurre Ongering for coming up with the Name<BR>
+Jurre Ongering came up with the Name<BR>
-Emma Pareschi for help with electronics and sensors<BR>
+Emma Pareschi helped with electronics and sensors<BR>
-Jan-Maarten Luursema for owning the problem
+Jan-Maarten Luursema owns the problem